Learning how to schedule an email in Gmail takes mere moments, and will let you take much greater control of when your messages are sent.

 As with the desktop method, your email will wait in your “Scheduled” folder until it automatically sends at the specified time.
 Until then, you can open the message to edit, reschedule, cancel or delete it.

 Want more tips on getting the most out of Gmail?
-Head over to our main How to use Gmail hub, where you can find guides on how to change you name in Gmail, how to block emails in Gmail, how to recall email in Gmail and many more.
+Head over to our main How to use Gmail hub, where you can find guides on how to change you name in Gmail, how to block emails in Gmail, how to recall email in Gmail, how to back up Gmail and how to back up Gmail contacts.